-For teachers, back-to-school night can feel a bit like an audition or a job interview; parents want to make sure that the person (or people) instructing their children are up to the challenge.
+For teachers, back-to-school night can feel a bit like an audition or a job interview; parents want to make sure that the person—or people—instructing their children are up to the challenge.
 So why not impress from the get-go with video?
 We’ve come up with some simple ways to put parents at ease—before, during, and after your back-to-school night presentation.

-If you or your school has a social media presence, why not create a quick video reminding parents to attend?
+If you or your school has a social media presence, why not create a quick video reminding parents to attend important events like back-to-school night?
 It’ll show up in their feed and is likely to draw their attention more than a written note would.